The NRA run a sizeable calendar of Competitions through the year, engaging with multiple shooting Disciplines

 FEATURED EVENT

-Competition Programme: Please follow this LINK to view the outline programme and timings for the Spring Action Weekend 2025
+Programme & Availability: Please follow this LINK (or view the table below) to view the outline programme, timings & availability for the Phoenix Meeting 2025

 |